torum/AddCoverToVideoFile/README.md

 However, it turnes out [Avalonia UI currently does not support file drag and drop on Linux](https://github.com/AvaloniaUI/Avalonia/issues/6085) ... so it runs fine but it does not accept file drop on Linux...
 Sad.
 You have to manually select files using a file open button on Linux.

+Also, what I learned is that metadata "tags" in movie files are pretty messed up.
+There is no standard at all.
+This is beyond sad state.

 ## Download
 TODO